How Long Does it Take to Become an Architect?

 Earning an architecture license in the UK or USA is formidable.
 In the United Kingdom, working under the title of “architect” involves studying in a recognized architecture school for three to four years, followed by a minimum of one year of working experience.
 The student must then earn a postgraduate degree (M.Arch) which usually takes one-and-a-half to two years, followed by an extra working year.
 Only then is the student allowed to take the RIBA Part III exam, which, upon passing, allows him/her to become a registered architect.

 Some countries, however, adopt a different system.
 Earning the title of architect in Switzerland, for instance, is not regulated or controlled.
 In other words, you can begin working in an architecture firm long before you earn a certified license.
 This is due to the fact that the country does not impose strict licensing on this domain.
 Students can begin working in the architecture field as long as they have obtained proper drafting skills and learned all about the Swiss building codes.
-Architects can choose to voluntarily enroll in professional experience and schooling, whenever they desire.
+However, membership in the Swiss Society of Engineers and Architects (SIA) requires architects to have the relevant degrees, typically requiring a total of 5 years of study.

 Countries such as Ireland, France, and Germany do not impose an official exam or colloquium to become a licensed architect.
 In Germany, the title of architect is legally limited to those registered with a provincial Chamber of Architects.
 To be a part of the chamber, one must complete 4 years of architecture school, followed by a higher education diploma, and extensive experience under the supervision of a registered architect.
+In France (contrary to the above graphic by the Association of Collegiate Schools of Architecture) architects must study a 3-year degree followed by a 2-year diploma, then complete one year of professional practice.

-Architects in India can earn their place in the Indian Council of Architecture as soon as they finish a minimum of five years of architecture studies, including sixteen working weeks (equivalent to one semester).
+Architects in India can earn their place in the Indian Council of Architecture as soon as they finish a minimum of five years of architecture studies, which includes one year working in an internship as part of the course.
+Similarly in Brazil (and also contrary to the graphic above) the 5-year course includes a minimum of 6 months working in practice as part of the degree.

-In some countries, such as Mexico, Lebanon, and Brazil, neither an official exam nor professional experience is necessary to become a licensed architect.
+In some countries, such as Mexico and Lebanon, neither an official exam nor professional experience is necessary to become a licensed architect.
 In Lebanon, the requirements are rather simple: Five or more years of architecture studies, an approximate amount of $3,000 USD, and you are qualified to become a certified architect.

 Nobody said embarking on a career in architecture would be easy, but it is definitely worth every struggle.